hjson/hjson-cpp/README.md

   /* feeling old fashioned? */

   # did you notice that rate doesn't need quotes?
-  hey: look ma, no quotes for strings either!
+  hey: look, no quotes for strings either!

   # best of all
   notice: []